PerMedCoE/permedcoe_doc/src/03_existing/03_tutorial/01_local/dropdowns/1_deploy_building_block.rst

 ..
 TIP::

     A full list of the available Building Blocks can be found in `Available Building Blocks Section <../01_available_building_blocks/available_building_blocks.html#available-building-blocks>`_.

 From this point, the Building Block will be available in the machine, and it can be used in two ways: by invoking it directly through command line, or using its Python interface.
-This is further explained in the execution section.
+This is further explained in the execution `Section <../01_local/local.html#usage>`_.